Superlambanana: Time in the Liverpool area

 Since the sculpture's conception, the sculpture was intended to move around the city and not remain in one location.
-It was originally located on the Strand near Liverpool's famous Liver Building and has since been located in several other places, including Williamson Square; Spike Island in Widnes, Cheshire; and on Wapping, close to the Albert Dock.
-Council leader Warren Bradley suggested that the sculpture could also be moved to Garston in the south of the city.
+It was originally located on the Strand near Liverpool's famous Liver Building and has since been shown at several other places, including Williamson Square, Wapping Dock, and Spike Island in nearby Widnes.
+Council leader Warren Bradley suggested that the sculpture could also be moved to Garston.

-Although its usual colour is yellow, the statue has occasionally been repainted as part of a sponsorship arrangement.
-Colours have included pink, during a period of sponsorship by the breast cancer awareness charity Breakthrough; the colours of a Friesian cow, during a period of “quasi-vandalism”; and purple, during the SmokeFree Liverpool campaign.
-In 2023 the statue was painted in the colours of the Ukrainian flag to mark the Eurovision Song Contest held in Liverpool on behalf of Ukraine, because of Russia's full scale war in Ukraine.
+Although its usual colour is yellow, the statue has occasionally been repainted for sponsorships or to make a statement.
+Colours have included pink for the breast cancer awareness charity Breakthrough, the black and white colours of a Friesian cow during a period of "quasi-vandalism", purple for the SmokeFree Liverpool anti-smoking campaign, and the blue and yellow of the Ukrainian flag during the 2023 Eurovision Song Contest (held in Liverpool on behalf of Ukraine due to its war with Russia).

 After Liverpool

-Speculation arose about the sculpture’s future because the artist had only loaned the sculpture to the city council; some suggested that the sculpture could be sold to Liverpool's neighbour Manchester.
-In September 2008, talks began between the Liverpool Culture Company and Taro Chiezo’s representatives about keeping the sculpture in Liverpool.

-Six months later, in February 2009, it was announced that an agreement was reached between the two parties: a new replica made by original sculptor Julian Taylor would remain in the city for the next 80 years.
-It is expected that the current Superlambanana will be returned to Chiezo to be auctioned off.
+Speculation arose about the sculpture's future as Chiezo had only loaned it to Liverpool City Council, with some suggesting that the sculpture could be loaned to nearby Manchester.
+In September 2008, talks began between the Liverpool Culture Company and Chiezo's representatives about keeping the sculpture in Liverpool.
+Six months later, it was announced that an agreement had been reached: one of the original sculptors, Julian Taylor, would create a new replica to remain in the city for the next 80 years.
+The original Superlambanana was expected to be returned to Chiezo.